Capturing Modes

 Support for IPv6 Yes No Yes Yes Yes

-VPN compatibility Partial Partial Yes Yes Depends on the app
+VPN compatibility Yes * Yes * Yes Yes Depends on the app

-Proxy Modification Modifies the OS proxy N/A (Installs Network Extension) Sets proxy only within the browser instance Sets proxy only for the terminal instance Manual proxy configuration
+Proxy Modification Yes (modifies the system proxy) No (uses network extension) Sets a proxy within a browser instance Sets a proxy for a terminal instance Manual proxy configuration

 Needs Configuration Requires Fiddler CA Requires Fiddler CA No additional configuration needed No additional configuration needed Requires Fiddler CA